RobotsBuildingEducation/RobotsBuildingEducation/README.md

   };
 }

-//what is the value of the result by the end of the program? const myHouse = createHouse('blue');
+//what is the value of the result? const myHouse = createHouse('blue');
 let paint = myHouse.house_paint;